The disappointment continues as well.

 Or do you think that there is no such thing as pornographic image of a human because you could see those same parts of the body in an anatomy book?
 If you do go that far, then presumably you'd also not find anything to be erotic?
 Would you also say that intent is not important?

-This ban has to be taken back, or all other means to browse reddit must be banned as well, including all google browsers, etc.
+This ban has to be taken back, or all other means to browse reddit must be banned as well, including all google browsers, etc. I see a lawsuit coming otherwise.

 I don't understand your reasoning here.
 When a store decides to not devote shelf space to an item, they are in no way trying to prevent you from going to another store that carries it.
 My local grocer does not carry tomatillos, but they're not going to sue me if I get them elsewhere.